PoliLoom – Loom for weaving politician's data

 Interesting

-You can find the development repository here: GitHub - opensanctions/poliloom: Loom for weaving politician's data
+You can find the development repository here: GitHub - opensanctions/poliloom: Help build the world's largest open database of politicians.

 Please let me know if anything does not make sense, or if there’s something else that makes more sense.
 Also, I’d love to hear your opinion on any of the questions.
 I’m curious to hear what you think.